drunkard/ceph-readable-doc/html/_sources/rbd/iscsi-target-cli.rst.txt

           # on *each* gateway node.
 With the SSL files in place, you can use 'api_secure = true'
           # to switch to https mode.

-          # To support the API, the bear minimum settings are:
+          # To support the API, the bare minimum settings are:
           api_secure = false

           # Additional API configuration options are as follows, defaults shown.